phac-nml/irida/doc/developer/getting-started/index.md

 * hotfix branches - These branches will be created when there is an bug in the master branch which must be fixed immediately.
 When these branches are complete they should be merged into both *development* and *master*.

 #### Release tags & versioning scheme
+{:.no_toc}

 Whenever code is merged into *master*, a release should be created.
-To mart the release the person merging the code should create a git tag at the point of the merge.
+To mark the release the person merging the code should create a git tag at the point of the merge.

 ```bash
 git tag 0.version.subversion